 3 Professional Lessons From Journalism

-As technological advances accelerate, our attention becomes the internet’s most sought-after resource, and professionals must adapt their work and communication.
-Christopher Saul of Mid Bay News recently provided guidance to aspiring young journalists at Niceville High School.
-Applicable beyond the field of journalism, Saul’s three recommendations focus on strategies and skills essential for any professional.
+As technology accelerates and attention becomes the internet’s most contested resource, professionals must adapt how they work and communicate.
+Christopher Saul of Mid Bay News recently provided guidance to aspiring young journalists at Niceville High School that applies beyond the newsroom.
+His three recommendations focus on strategies and skills essential to success in any profession.

 The Three Lessons